SciTools/iris/docs/iris/src/userguide/loading_iris_cubes.rst

     :class:`iris.Constraint` reference documentation.

-Constraining a circular coordinate across its boundary
+Constraining a Circular Coordinate Across its Boundary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Occasionally you may need to constrain your cube with a region that crosses the